rafalwoycicki/TCGA_Pipeline/README.md

 The pipeline is implemented using Nextflow, a data-driven computational workflow framework.
 It utilizes Docker containers for managing software dependencies, ensuring reproducibility and portability.

 The attched "expression_matrix.txt" file consist of expression of genes in specific TGCA samples ("TCGA-A7-A13D-01A-13R-A12P-07" and "TCGA-E9-A1RH-11A-34R-A169-07" from TCGA-BRCA dataset.) found by mapping sgRNAs to human genome GRCh38 with Ensembl annotation v.
-109.
+109. First column are Ensembl IDs of mapped genes.

 In requested step of comparison between sgRNA fasta names and genes to which these sgRNAs were mapped, I did not make any filtering, for the expression matrix I have taken all the genes to which sgRNA mapped.
 This could reveal possible off target effects.
 See file "compared_genes.txt".
 The file contains 3 columns: 1st: Original FASTA file gene name of the sgRNA, 2nd: Gene name of the gene to which sgRNA was mapped, 3rd: Ensembl ID of the gene to which sgRNA was mapped.